Symptoms of MRSA

 - Keep hands clean by washing thoroughly with soap (preferably not bar soap) and water or with an alcohol-based hand sanitizer if hands are not visibly soiled.

-- Consultation with the school district medical director and proper supervision are needed when using alcohol-based hand sanitizers with children.
+- Consultation with the school district medical director and proper supervision is needed when using alcohol-based hand sanitizers with children.

 - Practice good skin care.
 Since staph infections start when staph enters the body through a break in the skin, keeping skin healthy and intact is an important preventive measure.